otrv4/otrv4/otrv4.md

 A pre-key is an OTR message encoded as:

+(TODO: we should check the message types and see if we can create good encodings for the Base64, just like we have for OTRv3)
 ```
 Protocol version (SHORT)
   The version number of this protocol is 0x0004.